UriNeri/Gen2Mat/README.md

 # Gen2Mat
 Mostly bashful script for gene sharing matrix.
-Input is a directory with one file per genome, where each is single multi fasta with amino acid sequences of that genomes predicted proteins.
+Input is a directory with one file per genome, where each file is multi fasta with amino acid sequences of that genomes predicted proteins.
 Sequences are clsutered (CD-HIT) at supplied criteria.
 Output is a general gene sharing matrix. clstr2txt.pl is from CD-HIT.
 *.env file specifics the given positional argument used, which are: